fabiommendes/sidekick/docs/mute/lazy.rst

 Lazy imports can dramatically decrease the initialization time of your python modules, specially when heavy weights such as numpy, and pandas are used.
-Beware that import errors that normally are triggered during import time now can be triggered at the first use and thus produce confusing and hard to spot bugs.
+Beware that import errors that normally are triggered during import time now can be triggered at the first use and may introduce confusing and hard to spot bugs.

 .. autofunction:: sidekick.import_later